-9.6 Management Contracts
+9.7 Management Contracts.

-- 9.6.1 Each Management Contract is subject to the prior approval of the National Indian Gaming Commission. - 9.6.2 Each Management Contract shall be approved by the Tribal Council.
-In making its selection, the Tribal Council shall review the following: - (1) Background information on the proposed Management Contractor including: its name, its address, the names and addresses of each Person or entity having a direct financial interest or management responsibility for the proposed management contractor, and (i) in the case of a corporation the names and addresses of each member of its board of directors and all stockholders who hold directly or indirectly ten percent (10%) or more of its issued or outstanding stock; and (ii) in the case of a limited liability company, the names and addresses of each member and each manager. - (2) A description of any previous experience that each Person listed in subsection above has had with other Gaming contracts with Indian Tribes or with the Gaming industry generally, including the name and address of any tribal government or licensing agency with which such Person has had a contract relating to Gaming. - (3) A complete financial statement of each Person listed in subsection 9.6.2(1). - (4) The Tribal Council shall undertake any additional steps it can to determine the character and reputation of each proposed management contractor. - (5) If the Tribal Council, after reviewing the above described information, still desires to enter into a management contract with the proposed management contractor, such management contract shall be placed in writing and submitted to legal counsel for review before the Council approves it. - 9.6.3 Any Management Contract approved by the Tribal Council must contain at a minimum the following with respect to the Gaming Enterprise to which the contract is applicable: - (1) A provision requiring a monthly financial accounting of the Gaming Enterprise's income and expenses.
-Such reports shall be prepared by an independent auditor who is mutually acceptable to the Tribe and the Management Contractor.

-- (2) A provision guaranteeing the Tribe a minimum guaranteed payment that shall always take precedence over the Management Contractor's right to recoup development and construction costs. - (3) An agreed upon ceiling for the Management Contractor's development and construction costs. - (4) A provision that the contract shall not exceed seven (7) years or 40% of Net Revenues. - (5) A provision for termination of the Contract and the grounds for termination. - 9.6.4 If the Tribal Council is satisfied with the information it receives it shall submit its proposed contract along with all of the above-described information to the Tribal Commission, State Gaming Agency and to the Chairman of the National Indian Gaming Commission for Licensure approval.
+- 9.7.1 Each Management Contract is subject to the prior approval of the National Indian Gaming Commission. - 9.7.2 Each Management Contract shall be approved by the Tribal Business Council.
+In making its selection, the Tribal Business Council shall review the following: - (1) Background information on the proposed Management Contractor including: its name, its address, the names and addresses of each Person or entity having a direct financial interest or management responsibility for the proposed management contractor, and in the case of a corporation the names and addresses of each member of its board of directors and all stockholders who hold directly or

+- indirectly ten percent (10%) or more of its issued or outstanding stock. - (2) A description of any previous experience that each Person listed in subsection above has had with other Gaming contracts with Indian Tribes or with the Gaming industry generally, including the name and address of any tribal government or licensing agency with which such Person has had a contract relating to Gaming. - (3) A complete financial statement of each Person listed in subsection 9.7.2(1). - (4) The Tribal Business Council shall undertake any additional steps it can to determine the character and reputation of each proposed management contractor. - (5) If the Tribal Business Council, after reviewing the above described information, still desires to enter into a management contract with the proposed management contractor, such management contract shall be placed in writing and submitted to legal counsel for review before the Tribal Business Council approves it. - 9.7.3 Any Management Contract approved by the Tribal Business Council must contain at a minimum the following with respect to the Gaming Enterprise to which the contract is applicable: - (1) A provision requiring a monthly financial accounting of the Gaming Enterprise's income and expenses.
+Such reports shall be prepared by an independent auditor who is mutually acceptable to the Tribe and the Management Contractor. - (2) A provision guaranteeing the Tribe a minimum guaranteed payment that shall always take precedence over the Management Contractor's right to recoup development and construction costs. - (3) An agreed upon ceiling for the Management Contractor's development and construction costs. - (4) A provision that the contract shall not exceed seven (7) years or 30% of Net Revenues. - (5) A provision for termination of the contract and the grounds for termination. - 9.7.4 If the Tribal Business Council is satisfied with the information it receives it shall submit its proposed contract along with all of the above-described information to the Tribal Commission, State Gaming Agency and to the

+Chairman of the National Indian Gaming Commission for Licensure approval.